dmenezessousa/reading-notes/notes.md

 display - how much space it gives to siblings.

 block: Take up as much space as posible.
-Content will take up the width of it's parent
+Content will take up the width of it's parent.

-   inline-block: similar to block, but it wont disallow other elements from sitting right next to it
+inline-block: similar to block, but it wont disallow other elements from sitting right next to it.

 inline: Elements will flow  wherever the can fit, you cannot set height and width.
 When you need something to take up as little space.

 flex box

 Flex: is set on a container elements, and tellls that element how to layout it's children.

-wireframming